srid/srid/Ref/Coffee.md

 ### Inverted Aeropress recipe

 - Invert the Aeropress
-- Add 10g[^a7] of coffee (grind about 10.1g, to account for grinder retention)
+- Add 15g of coffee
-- Water temp at 175f-194f (depending on beans)
+- Water temp at 165f-190f (depending on beans)
-- Start timer; pour about 40g; and stir until ~25 seconds
+- Start timer; pour about 50g; and stir until ~30 seconds
-- Pour rest, total 100g.
+- Pour rest, total 150g.
-- Brew until 1m 25s
+- Brew until about 2 minutes
-- Press for ~30seconds (don't push; use gravity from arms)
+- Gently but consistently press for ~30seconds
-- Add ~35g of hot water to brewed coffee.

-If you use fresh coffee with your preferred flavour profile, and select the right grind size and water temperature for those beans - expect this method to consistently produce a great cup of ~125g of rich coffee (from 10g beans) that is equivalent in strength to what the [Québécois](https://en.wikipedia.org/wiki/Qu%C3%A9b%C3%A9cois_people) call [café allongé](https://en.wikipedia.org/wiki/Lungo).
+If you use fresh coffee with your preferred flavour profile, and select the right grind size and water temperature for those beans - expect this method to consistently produce a great cup of rich coffee that is equivalent in strength to what the [Québécois](https://en.wikipedia.org/wiki/Qu%C3%A9b%C3%A9cois_people) call [café allongé](https://en.wikipedia.org/wiki/Lungo).

-[^a7]: 10g appears to be the minimum required to make a good cup.
-7g did not work out well for me.

 ### Kalita Wave 155 recipe